afx1337/afxStat/README.md

 The GUI provides interactive access to common workflows but exposes only a subset of the toolbox’s flexibility.

-Additional GUI documentation can be found in the `/doc` folder.
+Additional GUI documentation can be found in the `/doc` folder (in German).

 ---